The new 3.1 release of the GLG Toolkit introduces

 The -sleep option was removed from all widget's animation commands to use the new integrated speed controls in the Run mode.
 Animation commands were added to the controls; the Run mode animation may be paused to test user input.

-of the GIS layers displayed in the GIS Object as shown in the
+the GIS layers displayed in the GIS Object as shown in the

-AirTraffic demo (the Toggle Layer
+AirTraffic demo (the Toggle

-Color toolbar icon).
+Layer Color toolbar icon).

 Added an overflow detection for unreasonably huge zoom factors to improve real-time response.
 If the condition is detected, an error message is generated without increasing the map generation time.

-Added configuration file
+Added configuration file parameters to control

-default settings of various options.
+of various options.